What is GPA? Meaning, Formula and Examples

 Is higher GPA better?

-Yes, a higher GPA generally indicates better academic performance.
+Yes, a higher GPA indicates better academic performance.

-No, GPA scales and calculation methods vary by country and institution.
+No, GPA systems vary by country and institution.

 About this Calculator